SHSonal/react-upgrade-e-cart/README.md

 ## Available Scripts

 In the project directory, you can run:
+### `npm install`

+This command installs a package and any packages that it depends on.
+If the package has a package-lock, or an npm shrinkwrap file, or a yarn lock file, the installation of dependencies will be driven by that, respecting the following order of precedence:
 ### `npm start`

 Runs the app in the development mode.\